Is Your Car Too Loud for Laguna Seca Sound & Noise Limits?

 Days with cloudy or foggy atmospheric conditions can make compliance with limits even harder, as sound bounces off the cloud layer.

-Making your modified Toyota 86 or Subaru BRZ pass Laguna Seca sound test
+Making your modified Toyota GR 86, Subaru BRZ or Scion FR-S pass Laguna Seca sound test

 CSG has co-developed several exhaust solutions to keep output under a 90 dB threshold without considerable loss of power or response: